September 30, 2023 - January 7, 2024

 Hannah Kozak's work has received widespread acclaim for its raw and unflinching portrayal of domestic violence and the generational impact of abuse.
 Her images capture the emotions, struggles, and ultimate triumphs of her mother’s adversity and the path to forgiveness between child and parent.
 When Kozak was 9, her mother left their family after falling in love with another man.
 The man she left them for turned out to be violent: he beat Rachel so badly that she suffered permanent brain damage and had to be moved into an assisted living facility at the age of 41, where she lived for 35 years.
 It wasn’t until Kozak suffered physical trauma of her own that she began visiting her mother and saw her in whole, allowing her to dissolve her judgments and anger.
 “Forgiveness happens when you care more about the love in a relationship than the logic of your ego.
 I no longer pity my mother.
 She continually inspires me teaching me to live by my heart, not my head.”

-In addition to the exhibit in ReflectSpace Gallery, The Clothesline Project, presented by YWCA of Glendale and Pasadena, will be on display in Central Library’s PassageWay Gallery.
+In addition to the exhibit in ReflectSpace Gallery, The Clothesline Project, presented by YWCA of Glendale and Pasadena, is display in Central Library’s PassageWay Gallery.
 The Clothesline Project is a visual display of violence statistics that often go ignored.
 Each shirt is made by a survivor of violence or by someone who has lost a loved one to violence related to assault and abuse.
 The color of each shirt represents a different type of violence.
-An opening reception will be held on Saturday, September 30, 2023 from 6-8pm at ReflectSpace Gallery, located inside Central Library.
-The exhibit will be on display through December 10, 2023.
+An opening reception was held on Saturday, September 30, 2023 from 6-8pm at ReflectSpace Gallery, located inside Central Library.
+The exhibit, which was originally scheduled to close on December 10, 2023, has been extended and will be on display through January 7, 2024.
 Free parking is available with validation at the Marketplace parking structure across the street from the Harvard entrance.
 ReflectSpace is co-curated by Ara and Anahid Oshagan.

 Exhibition content may be unsuitable for some viewers.